Terms of settlement for Support Staff in Schools and Kaiārahi i Te Reo collective agreements.

-For those currently on the lowest rates, the offer means pay increases of up to 19.5%.
+For those currently on the lowest rates, the settlement means pay increases of up to 19.5%.
 The Living Wage rate also effectively amalgamates the lowest eight steps into one bottom step.

-All other members earning at or above $21.15 per hour are offered an increase of 3% on printed rates.
+All other members earning at or above $21.15 per hour receive an increase of 3% on printed rates.
 The increases will be effective from 29 November 2019.

 This means that all members will receive an increase of at least 3% immediately, and a further 3% increase on printed rates in 12 months' time.